The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Introduction

 In the classical case, the analogous example of two solutions is easy to deal with by choosing a ``filter'' (hash-function) that screens about half of the witnesses.
-The natural quantum analogue to try, is to use a random projection that will reject half of the space.
-In proposition \ref{failQMA} we prove that such a transformation (even if it can be implemented efficiently) does not create an inverse polynomial gap between the two states in the subspace $V$: with probability exponentially close to 1, regardless of the dimensionality of the random projection, all states in $V$ will be accepted with probabilities exponentially close to each other.
+A suitable natural quantum analogue is to use a random projection that will reject half of the space.
+In proposition \ref{failQMA}, we prove that such a transformation does not create an inverse polynomial gap between the two states in the subspace $V$: with probability exponentially close to 1, regardless of the dimension of the random projection, all states in $V$ are accepted with probabilities exponentially close to each other.

-The reason for this is that the projection of every $N$-dimensional vector on a $d$-dimensional random subspace is concentrated around $\frac{d}{N}$, with a standard deviation of order $\frac{\sqrt{d}}{N}$, for a sufficiently large $N$.
-Therefore, regardless of how we choose $d$, we always get that the gap is less than $\frac{1}{\sqrt{N}}$, which is exponentially small.
-Hence, the behavior of random sets - the filters in the classical setting - is very different from the behavior of random subspaces, the natural quantum analogue.
+The reason for this is that the projection of every $N$-dimensional vector on a $d$-dimensional random subspace is concentrated around $\frac{d}{N}$, with a standard deviation of order $\frac{\sqrt{d}}{N}$ for a sufficiently large $N$.
+Therefore, regardless of how we choose $d$, we always get that the gap is less than $\frac{1}{\sqrt{N}}$ (which is exponentially small in the number of qubits).
+Hence, the behavior of random sets --- the filters in the classical setting --- is very different from the behavior of random subspaces, the natural quantum analogue.

 One might hope that a more refined measurement would help.
-In fact \cite{sen2006rmb} has shown that the two distributions resulting from applying a random von Neumann measurement on two arbitrary orthogonal states have a constant total variation distance with all but exponentially small probability.
-This sounds promising; Moreover, a similar effect can be achieved efficiently by quantum $t$-designs as shown by \cite{ambainis2007qtd}.
-Unfortunately, a constant total variation distance between two distributions does not imply an efficient method to distinguish between them; this problem is tightly related to complete problems for the complexity class SZK, which are not known to have a quantum polynomial time algorithm.
-Thus, the problem of whether $\UQMA \er \QMA$ remains wide open.
+In fact, \cite{Sen06} has shown that the two distributions that result from applying a random von Neumann measurement on two arbitrary orthogonal states have a constant total variation distance with all but exponentially small probability.
+This sounds promising; moreover, a similar effect can be achieved efficiently by quantum $t$-designs as shown by \cite{AE07}.
+Unfortunately, a constant total variation distance between two distributions does not imply an efficient method to distinguish between them; this problem is tightly related to complete problems for the complexity class $\SZK$, which are not known to have a quantum polynomial time algorithm.
+Thus, the problem of whether there exists a randomized reduction from $\QMA$ to $\UQMA$ remains open.